340,734 people helped

 There are many ways to approach Christmas, special days and birthdays as a separated family.
 Remaining open and flexible will be the key to avoiding it becoming contentious.

 The truth is, this will be a negotiation, and it may require you to hold on a little less tightly to past traditions and adjust for the present and future.
 It is very natural to struggle with change.
-Letting go can be incredibly challenging, and it’s ok to experience a sense of loss.
-You may find feelings such as anger, resentment and injustice can arise.
+Letting go can be incredibly challenging, and it’s okay to experience a sense of loss.
+You may find feelings such as anger, resentment, and injustice arise.

-• Writing an angry letter and destroying it can be a helpful way of giving voice to those feelings and removing some of the intensity.
+• Writing an angry letter and destroying it can be a helpful way to express those feelings and remove some of the intensity.

 • When negotiating Christmas and other special occasions, try to provide yourself with space before responding to any requests.